Quick start

 Good answers start with clean inputs.
 Before calculating, check the labels, units, and dates so the tool is solving the same problem you actually have.

-- Measure shoulders or bust, waist, and hips at the same unit.
+- Measure shoulders, bust or chest, waist, and hips in the same unit.
+The live tool uses centimeters.

-- Use the same measurement sites if comparing later.
+- Use the same measurement sites if comparing later, because small changes can cross a category threshold.

 Example walkthrough

-Try the calculator example: Balanced: Shoulders 100, waist 76, hips 101.
-The example result is Balanced or hourglass-style estimate.
+Try the calculator example: Hourglass: Shoulders 100 cm, bust 96 cm, waist 76 cm, hips 101 cm.
+The example result is Hourglass.

 Formula and steps